Skip to main content

 task_run.interaction_requiredA task run needs user input to continue execution

-The event payload includes the full object with the interaction field populated, so your handler has everything it needs to prompt the user without an additional API call.
+The event payload includes a summary of the task run with the interaction field populated, so your handler has everything it needs to prompt the user without an additional API call.

 Multiple interactions